aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

 The `PluginSetup` process is **security critical** because the permissions it handles are granted to third-party contracts.

-Safety was our top priority in the design and we wanted to make sure that the DAO knows exactly which contracts receive which permissions before processing and making sure that the `PluginSetup` contracts developed by third parties don’t obtain elevated permissions (i.e., the `ROOT_PERMISSION_ID` permission) on the installing DAO during the setup process.
+Safety is our top priority in the design and we want to make sure that the DAO knows exactly which contracts receive which permissions before processing and making sure that the `PluginSetup` contracts developed by third parties don’t obtain elevated permissions (i.e., the `ROOT_PERMISSION_ID` permission) on the installing DAO during the setup process.

-This is why we split the `PluginSetup` development in two steps:
+This is why we see the installation process in two phases:

-1. **Preparation:** Defining and encoding the permissions needed to install, uninstall, or update a plugin
+1. **Preparation:** Defining and encoding the permissions needed to install, uninstall, or update a plugin.
+This is the instructions we define within our `PluginSetup` contract, which deploys the plugin implementation contract and helpers, requests permissions to be applied, and stores the configuration of the prepared setup.
-2. **Application:** Using the encoded functionality to actually perform the action
+2. **Application:** The granting or revoking of the plugin's requested permissions (based on the preparation step above).
+This is a priviledge action performed by Aragon's `PluginSetupProcessor` (you can understand it as the "installer"), so that the plugin becomes effectively installed or uninstalled.
+It gets executed upon proposal approval of a plugin's installation.

-The `PluginSetupProcessor` is the Aragon contract in charge of using the `prepareInstallation()` function from your plugin's `PluginSetup` contract and use it to prepare the installation and apply it.
+The `PluginSetupProcessor` is the Aragon contract in charge of using the `prepareInstallation()` function from your plugin's `PluginSetup` contract and use it to prepare the installation and (eventually) apply it once it has been approved by the DAO.

 ### Preparing Installation